 Some common questions people ask are: Is CBD legal in New York?
 Is it allowed to use CBD for recreational purposes?
 How old do you have to be to buy CBD in the state?
 These are all good questions, and we will answer them in this article.

 Is CBD legal in New York?

-Yes, it is legal, CBD derived from hemp is available in New York, but its use is subject to strict regulations by the New York Department of Agriculture and Markets.
+Yes, it is legal; CBD derived from hemp is available in New York, but its use is subject to strict regulations by the New York Department of Agriculture and Markets.
 CBD is not allowed in addition to food or drink, but it is for sale as a lotion, ointment or balm.
-The New York State Legislature passed a comprehensive regulatory framework around the licensing, manufacture, sale, and use of hemp and CBD in June 2019.
+The New York State Legislature passed a comprehensive regulatory framework for licensing, manufacturing, selling, and using hemp and CBD in June 2019.